 Having the copy written is only half the story though.
-The articles still need adding to your website and the newsletter must be built; tasks you could bring back in-house or contract out.
+The articles still need adding to your website and the client newsletters for financial advisers must be built; tasks you could bring back in-house or contract out.

 Bespoke content has several advantages; it won’t be published elsewhere and the search engines will love you for it, but it can be expensive to produce.

 3. Buying in a pre-packaged newsletter

 This option has its critics as it won’t produce articles uniquely for your business, but it has many advantages.